medcomdk/ehmi/docs/assets/documents/security/security-specification-of-ehmi-eds.md

 ### Submissions in relation to the scenarios in [Specifications – security regarding message communication](./security-specification-of-ehmi-core.md#Specifications---security-regarding-message-communication)

 In the following, both sides of the sender and receiver ecosystems are assumed to have the same setup as the sending ecosystem.
-In practice, this is of course very different, and in that case must be combined.
+In practice, Sender and Receiver ecosystems are potentially very different, and in that case the different scenarios must be combined accordingly.

 | **Scenarios** | **Starting/Incoming submission** | **Final/outgoing submission** |
 |---|---|---|